 Last but not least, if you are staying at Saratoga Springs, you could take a nice leisurely walk, which usually takes about 10 minutes.

 Can you see fireworks from Disney Springs?

 The short answer is yes.
-You won’t see much of the fireworks at all really unless you are up in the Characters in Flight hot air balloon and even then you have to time it right to see any of the fireworks at Walt Disney World.
+You won’t see much of the fireworks at all really unless you are up in the Aerophile hot air balloon and even then you have to time it right to see any of the fireworks at Walt Disney World.

 Not to get off-topic, but there are many other great spots that you can see Disney World fireworks and I highly recommend that you try to watch them anywhere other than Disney Springs.